 An initial consignment of 1300 books from an annexe at Killiney and twenty-four incunabula were moved to UCD. in 2006.
 A larger consignment was moved from the mezzanine floor of the Killiney library in May 2018.

 The Franciscan Manuscripts, which include the Annals of the Four Masters, are held in UCD archives

 Access and Use

 Fennessy, I. (2001) ”Alphabetical indexes for Irish Franciscan incunabula in Rome and Dublin”.
-Collectanea Hibernica: 43.
-A copy of this article is held in Special Collections.
+Collectanea Hibernica: 43. (available through JSTOR on campus or through a UCD account).

 For further provenance information see: Bhreathnach, Edel (2007), 'The Franciscan Library Killiney: the journey of a valuable historical repository from 1607 to 2007' Irish Archives, the Journal of the Irish Society for Archives: 14.